-- unavailable or the Sponsor continues to believe in good faith that the Index does not reflect an accurate price, then the Sponsor will employ the next rule to determine the Index Price.
-There are no predefined criteria to make a good faith assessment and it will be made by the Sponsor in its sole discretion. - 2.
-Index Price = The price set by Coin Metrics Real-Time Rate (the "Secondary Index") as of 4:00 p.m., New York time, on the valuation date (the "Secondary Index Price").
-The Secondary Index Price is a real-time reference rate price, calculated using trade data from constituent markets selected by Coin Metrics, Inc. (the "Secondary Index Provider").
+Inc. (the "Secondary Index Provider").
 The Secondary Index Price is calculated by applying weighted-median techniques to such trade data where half the weight is derived from the trading volume on each constituent market and half is derived from inverse price variance, where a constituent market with high price variance as a result of outliers or market anomalies compared to other constituent markets is assigned a smaller weight.
 If the Secondary Index becomes unavailable, or if the Sponsor determines in good faith that the Secondary Index does not reflect an accurate price, then the Sponsor will, on a best efforts basis, contact the Secondary Index Provider to obtain the Secondary Index Price directly from the Secondary Index Provider.
 If after such contact the Secondary Index remains unavailable or the Sponsor continues to believe in good faith that the Secondary Index does not reflect an accurate price, then the Sponsor will employ the next rule to determine the Index Price.
-There are no predefined criteria to make a good faith assessment and it will be made by the Sponsor in its sole discretion. - 3.
-Index Price = The price set by the Trust's principal market (as defined in the Annual Report) (the "Tertiary Pricing Option") as of 4:00 p.m., New York time, on the valuation date.
+There are no predefined criteria to make a good faith assessment and it will be made by the Sponsor in its sole discretion.

+- 3. Index Price = The price set by the Trust's principal market (as defined in the Registration Statement) (the "Tertiary Pricing Option") as of 4:00 p.m., New York time, on the valuation date.
 The Tertiary Pricing Option is a spot price derived from the principal market's public data feed that is believed to be consistently publishing pricing information as of 4:00 p.m., New York time, and is provided to the Sponsor via an application programming interface.
-If the Tertiary Pricing Option becomes unavailable, or if the Sponsor determines in good faith that the Tertiary Pricing Option does not reflect an accurate price, then the Sponsor will, on a best efforts basis, contact the Tertiary Pricing Provider to obtain the Tertiary Pricing Option directly from the Tertiary Pricing Provider.
-If after such contact the Tertiary Pricing Option remains unavailable after such contact or the Sponsor continues to believe in good faith that the Tertiary Pricing Option does not reflect an accurate price, then the Sponsor will employ the next rule to determine the Index Price.
+If the Tertiary Pricing Option becomes unavailable, or if the Sponsor determines in good faith that the Tertiary Pricing Option does not reflect an accurate price, then the Sponsor will, on a best efforts basis, contact the Tertiary Pricing Provider.
+If after such contact the Tertiary Pricing Option remains unavailable after such contact or the Sponsor continues to believe in good faith that the Tertiary Pricing Option does not reflect an accurate price, then the to determine the Index Price.
 There are no predefined criteria to make a good faith assessment and it will be made by the Sponsor in its sole discretion. - 4.
 Index Price = The Sponsor will use its best judgment to determine a good faith estimate of the Index Price.
 There are no predefined criteria to make a good faith assessment and it will be made by the Sponsor in its sole discretion.

-In the event of a fork, the Index Provider may calculate the Index Price based on a digital asset that the Sponsor does not believe to be an appropriate asset of the Trust (i.e., a digital asset other than ETH).
-In this event, the Sponsor has full discretion to use a different index provider or calculate the Index Price itself using its best judgment.
-In such an event, the Exchange will submit a proposed rule filing to contemplate the assets that would subsequently be held by the Trust.
+In the event of a fork, the Index Provider may calculate the Index Price based on a digital asset that the Sponsor does not believe to be an appropriate asset of the Trust (i.e., a digital asset other than Ether).26 In this event, the Sponsor has full discretion to use a